 Reliability Metric Purpose & Form Desired Outcome Motivation Related Projects / Programs System Average Interruption Duration Index (SAIDI) - Equipment Design-Related Outages (outages related to controllable causes such as defective equipment) SAIDI - EDRO (Equipment Design Related Outages) provides a measure of the reliability of the distribution system as affected by controllable causes.
 It is calculated using only outages related to controllable causes such as defective equipment.
-Stable year-over-year; slight decrease over time in customer minutes of outage Consumer : Consistent level of reliability for customers; Corporate : Cost effectiveness - prevent costs associated with unplanned outages; System Performance : Evidence that assets are performing as expected Most System Renewal Proj 16C1 Feeder Tie; 17C1 Supply to Core; 16B7, 17B7 Installation of Backup Supply; 16B8, 17B8 Installation of Fault Indicators; 16H1, 17H1 Recloser Installation; 16H5, 17H5 Line Status Sensors System Average Interruption Frequency Index (SAIFI) - Equipment Design Related Outages SAIFI - EDRO provides a measure of the reliability of the distribution system as affected by controllable causes.
+Stable year-over-year; slight decrease over time in customer minutes of outage Consumer: Consistent level of reliability for customers; Corporate: Cost effectiveness - prevent costs associated with unplanned outages; System Performance: Evidence that assets are performing as expected Most System Renewal Projects relate to Feeder Ties, Rebuilding Supply to Core, Installation of Backup Supplies, Reclosers and fault indication and line sensing devices.
+System Average Interruption Frequency Index (SAIFI) - Equipment Design Related Outages SAIFI - EDRO provides a measure of the reliability of the distribution system as affected by controllable causes.
 It is calculated using only outages related to controllable causes such as defective equipment.
-Stable year-over-year; slight decrease over time in number of customers affected by an outage Consumer : Consistent level of reliability for customers; Corporate : Cost effectiveness - prevent costs associated with unplanned outages; System Performance : Evidence that assets are performing as expected Most System Renewal Projects Customer Acceptance of Existing Level of Reliability (via surveys) This metric measures customer acceptance of reliability.
-Expressed as a percentage of respondents who agree "London Hydro provides consistent, reliable energy" Consistent year-over- year of majority of responses find existing level of reliability acceptable (90%) Consumer : Consistent level of reliability for customers Overall spending on System Renewal and reliability focused projects are kept relatively consistent year-over-year Number of Faults in Residential Underground Primary Conductor This metric tracks the quantity of faults on residential underground primary conductor per year to determine if the level of investment in cable injection and rebuilds is effective.
-Year-over-year decrease Consumer : Consistent level of reliability for customers; Corporate : Cost effectiveness - prevent costs associated with unplanned outages; System Performance : Evidence that assets are performing as expected 16B1, 17B1 Cable Silicone Injection; 16B2, 17B2 Subdivision Conversions / Rebuilds with Silicone Injection Number of Outages Caused by Lightning This metric tracks the quantity of outages caused by lightning each year to determine if lightning mitigation measures are effective.
-Year-over-year decrease (relative to the number of lightning flashes) Consumer : Consistent level of reliability for customers; Corporate : Cost effectiveness - prevent costs associated with unplanned outages; System Performance : Evidence that assets are performing as expected Pre-2016 projects (15G6) to install shield wire and arrestors on critical main feeders; now part of new construction standard for overhead main feeders Number of Broken Poles (not due to motor vehicle accidents) This metric tracks the quantity of outages caused by broken poles each year to determine if the pole testing and replacement program is effective.
-Stable year-over-year quantity Consumer : Consistent level of reliability for customers Corporate : Cost effectiveness - prevent costs associated with unplanned outages and optimize the lifecycle cost of wood poles System Performance : Evidence that assets are performing as expected 16G1, 17G1 Replace Deteriorating Poles Number of Pole Fires This metric tracks the quantity of outages caused by pole fires each year to determine if the pole inspection and replacement program is effective.
-Year-over-year decrease Consumer : Consistent level of reliability for customers Corporate : Cost effectiveness - prevent costs associated with unplanned outages and optimize the lifecycle cost of wood poles System Performance : Evidence that assets are performing as expected 16G2, 17G2 Replacement of Poles Susceptible to Pole Fires
+Stable year-over-year; slight decrease over time in number of customers affected by an outage Consumer: Consistent level of reliability for customers; Corporate: Cost effectiveness - prevent costs associated with unplanned outages; System Performance: Evidence that assets are performing as expected Most System Renewal Projects Customer Acceptance of Existing Level of Reliability (via surveys) This metric measures customer acceptance of reliability.
+Expressed as a percentage of respondents who agree "London Hydro provides consistent, reliable energy" Consistent year-over- year of majority of responses find existing level of reliability acceptable (90%) Consumer: Consistent level of reliability for customers Overall spending on System Renewal and reliability focused projects are kept relatively consistent year-over-year Number of Faults in Residential Underground Primary Conductor This metric tracks the quantity of faults on residential underground primary conductor per year to determine if the level of investment in cable injection and rebuilds is effective.
+Year-over-year decrease Consumer: Consistent level of reliability for customers; Corporate : Cost effectiveness - prevent costs associated with unplanned outages; System Performance : Evidence that assets are performing as expected Cable Silicone Injection and Replacement, Subdivision Conversions and Rebuilds Number of Outages Caused by Lightning This metric tracks the quantity of outages caused by lightning each year to determine if lightning mitigation measures are effective.
+Year-over-year decrease (relative to the number of lightning flashes) Consumer: Consistent level of reliability for customers; Corporate : Cost effectiveness - prevent costs associated with unplanned outages; System Performance : Evidence that assets are performing as expected Pre-2016 projects (15G6) to install shield wire and arrestors on critical main feeders; now part of new construction standard for overhead main feeders Number of Broken Poles (not due to motor vehicle accidents) This metric tracks the quantity of outages caused by broken poles each year to determine if the pole testing and replacement program is effective.
+Stable year-over-year quantity Consumer: Consistent level of reliability for customers Corporate: Cost effectiveness - prevent costs associated with unplanned outages and optimize the lifecycle cost of wood poles System Performance: Evidence that assets are performing as expected Replace Deteriorating Poles Number of Pole Fires This metric tracks the quantity of outages caused by pole fires each year to determine if the pole inspection and replacement program is effective.
+Year-over-year decrease Consumer: Consistent level of reliability for customers Corporate: Cost effectiveness - prevent costs associated with unplanned outages and optimize the lifecycle cost of wood poles System Performance: Evidence that assets are performing as expected Replacement of Poles Susceptible to Pole Fires